Coupled Domain-Boundary Variational Formulations For Hodge-Helmholtz Operators: Preliminaries

-We will extend Lemma \ref{lem: adjoint maxwell potential} to the integral operators defined for the scaled Hodge-Helmholtz/Laplace equation to better characterize the structure of \eqref{eq: Ak blocks}.
-The symmetry we are about to reveal in the diagonal blocks of the Cald\'eron projectors will be crucial in the derivation of the main T-coercivity estimate of this work.
-It will be exploited for complete cancellation, up to compact terms, of the operators lying on the off-diagonal of the block operator matrix associated to the coupled variational system introduced in Section \ref{sec: coupled problem}.
-The following lemmas are required. \begin{greenFrameResultBeforeAfter} \begin{lemma} There exists a compact linear operator $C_k:H^{-1/2}(\Gamma)\rightarrow H^{-1/2}(\Gamma)$ such that
+We will extend this result to the integral operators defined for the scaled Hodge--Helmholtz/Laplace equation to better characterize the structure of \eqref{eq: Ak blocks}.
+The symmetry we are about to reveal in the diagonal blocks $\mathbb{A}_{\kappa}^{NN}$ and $\mathbb{A}_{\kappa}^{DD}$ of the Cald\'eron projectors will be crucial in the derivation of the main T-coercivity estimate of this work.
+It will be exploited for complete \emph{cancellation}, \emph{up to compact terms,} of the operators lying on the \emph{off-diagonal} of the block operator matrix associated to the coupled variational system introduced in Section \ref{sec: coupled problem}.
+The following lemmas are required. \begin{lemma} There is a compact linear operator $C_k:H^{-1/2}(\Gamma)\rightarrow H^{-1/2}(\Gamma)$ such that